iyzico/iyzipay-java/README.md

 ### Mock test cards

-Test cards that can be used to simulate successful payment:
+Test cards that can be used to simulate a successful payment:

 Card Number      | Bank                       | Card Type
 -----------      | ----                       | ---------